 Check out the video below if you are looking for detailed aspects of the topic:

-We hope these short notes help you out in exams.
+We hope these short notes help you out with exams.
 You can ask us your queries or leave feedback in the comments section below.